 Ask your professor which citation format is required for your assignment.
 Some examples include the Publication Manual of the American Psychological Association (APA), Modern Language Association (MLA) Handbook for Writers of Research Papers, Chicago Manual of Style (Chicago), and Scientific Style and Format (CSE Manual).

-Active reading: Annotations make you think carefully about what you are reading.
+Active reading: Writing annotations make you think carefully about what you are reading.
 Can you sum up an article or a book in a few sentences and state why the source is or is not useful to your project?

-Keeping track: Annotations can help you keep track of your reading, of which sources you found useful and why.
+Keeping track: Annotations can help you keep track of your reading, so that you know which sources you found useful and why.
 They can form the basis of a research bibliography for a large project.

-Developing your ideas: Annotations can help you focus your own ideas on a subject through critically analyzing and articulating your ideas about what others have written about the subject.
+Developing your ideas: Annotations can help you focus your own ideas on a subject through the process of critically analyzing and articulating your thoughts about what others have written.

 Surveying the field: Annotations give an overview of a subject for your reader, showing the range of ideas, viewpoints, and research.